UdeshyaGhimire/intuji-devops-internship-challenge/README.md

 ![Screenshot 2024-05-20 at 21 45 08 (2)](https://github.com/UdeshyaGhimire/intuji-devops-internship-challenge/assets/76220126/dd1b000d-25d1-4fb3-89bf-87511cf07b13)

-Due to some error in the github plugins I could not finish the jenkins task rather i created a pipeline through shell directly and here are the results:
+Due to some error in the instalization github plugins i could not add git plugin rather i created a pipeline through shell directly and here are the results:

 ![Screenshot 2024-05-20 at 21 35 47](https://github.com/UdeshyaGhimire/intuji-devops-internship-challenge/assets/76220126/55935b72-c168-4d66-9059-2d378fc4a47e)